 What is conciliation?

-We will talk to you about when the conciliation will be held and then write to you with the date, time and location of the conciliation.
+We will write to you with the date, time and location of the conciliation.

 What happens if I cannot attend the conciliation?

 You should tell us as soon as possible and we might be able to change the date.

 If you do not attend the conciliation and you do not have a good reason, we might dismiss the review.

 We can also use other types of alternative dispute resolution processes to help parties reach an agreement before a hearing.